 Ice melt is a substance that is applied to surfaces to melt snow or ice.
-You can apply it in advance of snow and ice to prevent buildup or on top of existing snow and ice to break the snow and ice up into slush.
+You can apply it in advance of snow and ice to prevent buildup or on top of existing snow and ice to break down the snow and ice into slush.

 When you apply ice melt to ice or snow, it dissolves into any unfrozen water to form a brine solution.
 This brine works its way down through the ice, melting it and breaking it up.

 It also breaks the bond between the ice and the ground surface, allowing for easier scrape-off.